“All knowledge carries burdens.”

 Emil: Button.
 Pressed.

 GM: Cacophony erupts in a blossoming of light.
 The bedside lamps.
 The overhead lights.
 The bedside TV.
 Both of the radio alarm clocks.
 Everything blares on, loud and bright as can be.
-Paul cries out in alarm and jolts from his sleep.
+Paul jolts from his sleep and cries out.

 “What the fucking…!?”